KyleOetjens/work_day_scheduler/README.md

 ## Description

 Creating a work day schedule to practice using jquery.
+Please feel free to visit at https://kyleoetjens.github.io/work_day_scheduler/

 ## Usage